Introduction

 | RAG (just the relevant parts) | ~1,500 words | 1x |

-If you’re building something that handles thousands of questions a day, this difference adds up fast.
+If you’re building something that handles thousands of questions a day, this adds up fast.
 RAG also gives faster responses because the AI has less text to process.

 When should you just send everything?

 The “send everything” approach works fine when you have a small amount of text and just need a one-off answer.
-For example, “Summarize this 20-page report” or “Compare these two contracts.”
+“Summarize this 20-page report” or “Compare these two contracts.”
 But for anything with a lot of documents and repeated queries, RAG is the way to go.

 The Smallest RAG Architecture